awebfactory/golang-vm/README.md

-## Ansible playbook - MEAN stack
+## Ansible playbook - golang vm

+This Vagrant and Virtualbox based Ansible playbook sets up a Go development environment.

+For persistence, two alternatives are included:

-This Vagrant and Virtualbox based Ansible playbook sets up a MEAN stack (Mongodb, Node + Express suitable for back-end for Angular SPAs) together with a sample AngularJS application run on a NodeJS server.
+* MongoDB as part of a complete MEAN stack (Mongodb, Node + Express suitable for back-end for Angular SPAs) together with a sample AngularJS application run on a NodeJS server.
+* MySql server

 ### Instructions